Skip to main content

 Every attribute control has a set of properties that determine its appearance, behaviour and initial value.
 They vary depending on the control type but all are explained below!

 For advanced customisation, control properties can be set dynamically, based on the output of an expression.
-To do this, select the property's button.
+To do this, select the property's Target button.

 Select a control to configure its properties: